 How to adjust your sewing machine according to the fabric used?

-Proper machine setup is key to achieving perfect, professional-looking seams.
-Whether you're a beginner or an experienced sewer, understanding how to adjust the upper threads and bobbin is essential to avoid loops, puckers, or uneven stitches.
-Discover the simple, effective steps to master the basics of sewing machine setup , identify common mistakes, and adjust tension based on the fabric and stitch used—without ever touching the bobbin in vain.
+A good adjustment of your machine is the key to achieving perfect and professional stitches.
+Whether you are a beginner or an experienced sewer, it is essential to understand how to adjust the upper threads and the bobbin to avoid loops, puckering, or uneven stitches.
+Discover simple and effective steps to master the basics of sewing machine adjustment, identify common mistakes, and adjust the tension according to the fabric and stitch used, without ever touching the bobbin in vain.

-Before you start adjusting your sewing machine, it's essential to know the basics.
-A few simple checks and understanding the role of thread will ensure successful sewing.
+Before diving into sewing machine adjustment, it is essential to know the basics.
+A few simple checks and understanding the role of the thread ensure successful sewing.

-Before any adjustment: the 3 essential checks to make
+Before any adjustment: the 3 essential checks to perform

-Remember, 80% of problems stem from forgotten checks.
-Three simple steps prevent frustrating mistakes.
-These basic steps are often overlooked, but they're the first line of defense against sewing defects .
-So before you even think about sewing machine adjustment, these quick checks ensure optimal operation.
+Remember that 80% of problems come from forgotten checks.
+Three simple steps avoid frustrating errors.
+These basic steps are often overlooked, but they form the first line of defense against sewing defects.
+So before even thinking about sewing machine adjustment, these quick checks ensure optimal operation.

-1. Clean your machine thoroughly : Dust and debris in the bobbin case or feed dogs can disrupt the mechanism.
-A soft brush and a brush under the needle plate can remove these obstructions that mimic a tension fault.
-Here's a crucial detail to keep in mind: regular cleaning after each project prevents repeated jams, and don't forget to periodically oil your sewing machine to maintain smooth operation.
+1. Clean your machine carefully: dust and residues in the bobbin case or feed dogs disrupt the mechanism.
+A soft brush and cleaning under the needle plate remove these obstacles that mimic a tension fault.
+Here is a crucial detail to keep in mind: regular cleaning after each project prevents repeated jams, and don’t forget to perform periodic sewing machine oiling to maintain smooth operation.

-2. Threading the thread correctly : This is the most common mistake.
+2. Follow the thread path: this is the most common mistake.
 Follow the path indicated on the machine, with the presser foot raised to open the tension discs.
-Forgetting to do so will turn your thread into messy loops.
-A handy tip: gently pull the thread after threading to check that it slides freely between the discs.
+Forgetting this turns your thread into messy loops.
+A practical tip: gently pull the thread after threading to check that it slides freely between the discs.

-3. Check the needle : A bent, blunt, or unsuitable needle can cause skipped stitches, broken threads, or holes in the fabric.
-Always replace it after 8-10 hours of sewing.
-Also, use a needle that's appropriate for your fabric: a flat needle for denim, a round needle for jersey, or a micro-claw needle for synthetic fabrics.
+3. Check the needle: A bent, dull, or inappropriate needle causes skipped stitches, broken threads, or holes in the fabric.
+Replace it systematically after 8-10 hours of sewing.
+Also use a needle suited to your fabric: a flat model for denim, round for jerseys, or micro-serrated for synthetic fabrics.

-Thread tension is a balance between the upper (needle) and lower (bobbin) threads.
-Their forces must intersect exactly in the middle of the fabric to achieve a strong, invisible seam.
-Improper tension results in loops with a loose thread underneath and a taut thread on the surface.
+Thread tension is a balance between the upper thread (needle) and the lower thread (bobbin).
+Their force must meet exactly in the middle of the fabric to achieve a strong and invisible stitch.
+Poorly adjusted tension causes loops with a loose thread underneath and a tight thread on the surface.
 This dynamic is comparable to a handshake at the heart of the fabric.

-For thick fabrics, a looser tension (2-3) adjusts to the thickness.
-Thin fabrics require a firmer tension (5-6) to avoid puckering.
-To test the tension, make a swatch on a piece of scrap fabric.
-A successful seam will show neat stitches on both sides, without distortion.
-This simple test will tell you if a sewing machine adjustment is necessary or if the problem lies elsewhere.
+For thick fabrics, a looser tension (2-3) suits the thickness.
+Fine fabrics require a firmer tension (5-6) to avoid puckering.
+To test the tension, make a sample on a fabric scrap.
+A successful stitch shows neat stitches on both sides, without distortion.
+This simple test lets you know if a sewing machine adjustment is necessary or if the problem lies elsewhere.

-Poor thread quality or poorly prepared fabric also distorts the results.
-Therefore, it is recommended to check these parameters carefully before adjusting the tension.
+A poor quality thread or a poorly prepared fabric also skews the results.
+Therefore, it is recommended to carefully check these settings before adjusting the tension.

-Tip : If you use a Juki sewing machine , you'll benefit from greater precision and more stable settings, making it easier to control the tension and guaranteeing flawless stitches.
-Keep a notebook of your attempts and results: this habit makes it easier to adjust your sewing machine for future projects and avoids unnecessary trial and error.
+A tip: if you use a Juki sewing machine, you benefit from great precision and more stable settings, which makes tension control easier and guarantees flawless stitches.
+Note your tests and results in a notebook: this habit makes sewing machine adjustment easier for your next projects and avoids unnecessary trial and error.

-Mastering upper thread tension is essential for consistent, strong seams.
-Proper sewing machine adjustment allows you to quickly spot problems and effectively correct any flaws.
+Mastering the upper thread tension is essential for regular and strong seams.
+A good sewing machine setting allows you to quickly spot problems and effectively correct each defect.

 How to recognize a tension problem?
 Visual diagnosis

-Did you know that most sewing problems stem from improper sewing machine settings?
-An ideal seam features balanced stitches.
-In this case, the upper and bobbin threads intertwine within the fabric, forming a flat, solid line.
-The often-overlooked detail is that even quality thread or the right needle can fail without optimal tension.
+Did you know that most sewing problems come from incorrect sewing machine settings?
+An ideal seam shows balanced stitches.
+In this case, the upper thread and the bobbin thread interlock in the heart of the fabric, forming a flat and strong line.
+The often overlooked detail is that even a quality thread or a suitable needle can fail without optimal tension.

-It is therefore essential to know which needle to use for which fabric : an incorrect needle can cause skipped stitches, broken threads or even damage the fabric, even if the tension is perfectly adjusted.
+It is therefore essential to know which needle to use for which fabric: an incorrect needle can cause skipped stitches, broken threads, or even damage the fabric, even if the tension is perfectly set.

-A sign of too little upper tension is the appearance of thread loops on the underside of the fabric, while the lower thread remains straight.
-The seam can easily unravel , especially with thick threads, if the sewing machine setting is not correct.
+A sign of too low upper tension is the appearance of thread loops on the wrong side of the fabric, while the lower thread remains straight.
+The seam easily comes undone, especially with thick threads if the sewing machine setting is not appropriate.

-A sign of excessive upper tension is the bobbin rising to the surface on the right side of the fabric, causing uneven stitches.
+A sign of too high upper tension is the bobbin thread rising to the surface on the right side of the fabric, causing irregular stitches.
 In this situation, the fabric may pucker or tear, especially if it is thin.
 A thread that breaks suddenly is also a warning sign.

 Always test your settings on a scrap of the same fabric as your project.
-Fold it in half to simulate a double thickness, then sew 5 cm.
-Use a different colored thread on the top and bottom: this helps identify the problematic thread.
-If the stitches look good lying flat, pull the seam slightly.
-Optimal tension holds without forcing, making it easier to adjust the sewing machine precisely.
+Fold it in half to simulate double thickness, then sew 5 cm.
+Use a different colored thread on top and bottom: this helps identify the problematic thread.
+If the stitches look good flat, gently pull on the seam.
+Optimal tension resists without forcing, making precise sewing machine adjustment easier.

 Adjusting the tension dial: the solution in 90% of cases

 Most machines have a graduated dial, often around 4.5 for standard use.
-This number is a starting point, but each fabric requires fine adjustment .
-Here's how:
+This number is a starting point, but each fabric requires fine tuning.
+Here's how to proceed:

-• Bobbin thread rising?
-Decrease the tension .
-Reduce by one stitch (e.g. 4 to 3.5) and check again.
-On fine sails, go down to 3 without forcing.
+• Is the bobbin thread coming up?
+Decrease the tension.
+Reduce by one point (e.g., 4 to 3.5) and check again.
+For fine voile fabrics, go down to 3 without forcing.

-Tip : Test after every adjustment, as a small change can make everything better.
-Also check the tension discs and run them through with a soft brush to remove lint.
+One tip: Test after each adjustment, as a small change can improve everything.
+Also check the tension discs and brush gently to remove lint.

-For thin fabrics like chiffon, reduce the tension by 0.5 stitches.
-Conversely, thick fabrics like denim require a higher tension (up to 5 stitches).
-Keep in mind that the needle and thread also affect the sewing machine setting.
+For fine fabrics like muslin, reduce the tension by 0.5 point.
+Conversely, a thick fabric like denim requires stronger tension (up to 5).
+Remember that the needle and thread also influence the sewing machine adjustment.

-If you find your sewing machine problem difficult to fix, contact the professionals at Verotex.
+If you find that your sewing machine problem is difficult to fix, contact the professionals at Verotex.

 Sewing machine adjustment

-Bobbin tension adjustment: only use as a last resort
+Bobbin tension adjustment: to be used only as a last resort

-In 10% of cases, the problem is the lower thread tension .
+In 10% of cases, the problem concerns the lower thread tension.
 Most of the time (90% of cases), the sewing machine adjustment must be made by adjusting the upper tension.

-Modern machines are designed to operate with a factory-set bobbin , and careless handling could make the situation worse.
-Before setting the bobbin, always check the threading, needle type, and upper thread quality.
+Modern machines are designed to work with a factory preset bobbin, and careless handling could worsen the situation.
+Before adjusting the bobbin, systematically check the threading, needle type, and upper thread quality.

 Intervene only if: